Life Lines

 • intense heat

-The child will be in pain, however due to nerve damage the pain may be decreased, that is not to say this injury is not painful.
+The child will be in pain; however, due to nerve damage, the pain may be decreased, but that is not to say this injury is not painful.
 Shock may also be present.

-No mater what size this burn is the child must go to hospital for treatment.
+No matter what size this burn is, the child must go to the hospital for treatment.

 The Size of Burns

-Now we understand classifications of burns how do we gain the size of the burn.
+Now that we understand classifications of burns, how do we determine the size of the burn?

 1 whole hand, fingers included=1% of the child's body.